 Watch the video tutorial

 Hotlinking is a situation when a web page of one domain owner is directly linked to images (or other multimedia files) on the web pages of another domain owner.
-If your domains are hotlinked, you may face the problem of excessive traffic usage.
+If your domains are hotlinked, you may face the problem of excessive bandwidth usage.

 Apart from hotlinking, you can come across other terms describing the same act: file leeching, remote linking, direct linking, bandwidth stealing, or bandwidth banditism.

 Go to Websites & Domains > domain you want to protect from hotlinking > Hotlink Protection.

 In the “Protected files extensions” text field, specify the extensions of files you want to protect from hotlinking (for example,

 bmp, and so on).
 When listing several file extensions, separate them with spaces.